 After Maddi’s party we had to quickly pack up and get organized for the twilight game at Aurora stadium for the Hawks versus West Coast game.
 It was the first official game for the year at Aurora, so it was quite exciting.
 Becc and Brise kindly looked after Maddi and Alex for us and took them up to Kid’s Paradise for a visit.

+We didn’t really have much time to spare and we were kind of wishing that we could of gone in the King Mobil again with Aaron driving as he got us there so swiftly last time.
+We made it through the traffic and arrived and parked the car in the usual car park right next to the stadium.
 If you go to the football you’re always bound to get a good atmosphere, and at Aurora there is a lot of hype and energy for the Hawks and it’s hard to spot a supporter of the opposition.
 I suppose that’s the reason why the Hawks usually win at Aurora.
 We went to find our seats in the lower Gunns stand.
 I was hoping all week that our seats would be undercover as it was forecasted to rain.
 We got to the lower Gunns Stand and began looking for our seats.
 As we got to the bottom I couldn’t help but notice two guys shouting and cheering near the back.
 As we drew closer to our seats we were getting closer to being under the roof, and I was relieved to find that we were undercover.
 I hadn’t really thought about the people that we would be seated with, (or stuck with) for the rest of the year.
 I was about 99 per cent sure that they would be Hawks members.
 When we got to our seats, it turned out that we were neighbours with those guys who were shouting so boisterously near the back!
 They were so loud before and during the game that people would turn around to see who was shouting.
 They did apologise for their noise and I told them that they were starting their own cheer squad in our bay as Alex is also quite vocal during the game.
 Every 15 minutes or so our neighbours would get up for drinks, so it seemed as though we were up and down the whole game to allow them some room, as they were getting a bit wobbly by the end.
 The guy on Alex's right was a bit of a chatter and it was good that Alex had a guy to chat to about the footy, that was when our fellow passionate fan, wasn't shouting " That's what I'm talking about!"
 It seems as though most people had some funny characters sitting next to them- Mum with her man that would kiss her every time the Hawks would get a goal, Lisa and Aaron with the guys on their bucks night, and Kylie must have had the most peculiar characters a few rows in front of her, some people that think they’re some sort of royalty!

 Before the game the Last Post was played and it was amazing how quiet the stadium was during the minute silence.
 There was a deep reverence and respect for a few minutes and everyone removed their hats.